Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Introduction

 See Remark \ref{proper dg} for more discussions.

 In the last section, we try to give less geometric characterizations of "geometric" tt-structures compared to the naive definition we have discussed.
 First, we will consider a tt-structure $\tens$ on $\cal T$ such that $\spec_{\tens} \cal T$ is a smooth projective variety (resp. a not necessarily irreducible smooth projective variety), called an \textbf{almost geometric tt-structure} (resp. a \textbf{pseudo-geometric tt-structure}).
 It turns out that both almost geometric tt-structures and pseudo-geometric tt-structures may not be geometric.
 Indeed, we can easily see some pseudo-geometric tt-structures are originated in representation theory, which actually gives some interesting descriptions of the whole triangular spectra in some cases (Example \ref{p1} (iii)).
-For another candidate, we note that for a geometric tt-structure $\tens$, the Serre functor can be written as $- \tens K$ for some "invertible object" $K$.
+For another candidate, we note that given $\tens_{\ecal O_X}^\bb L$ for a smooth projective variety $X$, the Serre functor can be written as $- \tens_{\ecal O_X}^\bb L \omega_X[\dim X]$ for the canonical bundle $\omega_X$, which is an "invertible" object in $(\perf X,\tens_{\ecal O_X}^\bb L)$.
 Thus, we define a \textbf{Serre-geometric tt-structure} to be a tt-structure so that the Serre functor can be written in such a form.
-By writing the union of tt-spectra corresponding to Serre-geometric tt-structures by $\spec^\sg \cal T$, we will easily see
+By writing the union of tt-spectra corresponding to Serre-geometric tt-structures by $\spc^\sg \cal T$, we will easily see

-In particular, $\spec^\sg \cal T$ is defined categorically yet a priori closer to $\fmspec \cal T$ compared to the Serre-invariant locus.
+In particular, $\spc^\sg \cal T$ is defined categorically yet a priori closer to $\spc^\fm \cal T$ compared to the Serre invariant locus.
 Hence, we finish this paper by proposing a conjecture that is a priori weaker than the one above, yet more plausible from a dg-categorical point of view as a future research direction: \begin{conjecture}[Conjecture \ref{weaker}] Let $\cal T$ be a triangulated category with $\FM \cal T \neq \emp$.
 Then we have

 \end{conjecture}